‘Teen Mom 2’ Star Javi Marroquin Reveals Newborn Baby Boy’s Name

-Teen Mom 2 star, Javi Marroquin, is officially the father of two boys.
+Teen Mom 2 star Javi Marroquin is officially the father of two boys.
 The reality star and his girlfriend, Lauren Comeau, welcomed their first child together this week, and now they are revealing the new little bundle of joy’s name.

 According to a Nov.
 16 report by Radar Online, Javi Marroquin, who shares his oldest son, Lincoln, with ex-wife Kailyn Lowry, took to Instagram on Friday night to show off the first photo of his baby boy, whom he and Lauren Comeau have decided to name Eli Joseph Marroquin.